It has been my long-time dream to write a book. Now I have published over two dozen and am in the process of writing several more.

 While Director of Tourism in Washington County, Maryland, I became involved in touring local places like Antietam Battlefield and Harpers Ferry National Historical Park.
 I was hooked.
 My staff thought I was an expert, but really I knew just enough to get by.
 The more I learned, the more I wanted to learn.

 Along the way I was privileged to work with Superintendent Rich Rambur at Antietam Battlefield.
-He allowed me to start two marvelous events at the national park that are still going strong.
-They are the Independence Concert at Antietam Battlefield in July and the Memorial Illumination at Antietam Battlefield in December.
+He allowed me to start two marvelous events at the national park that are still going strong and in their third decade.
+Those events are the Independence Concert at Antietam Battlefield in July and the Memorial Illumination at Antietam Battlefield in December.
 Fortunately for me and the community, Rich was an “out of the box thinker” and didn’t get the government manual out and just say “those things aren’t allowed in National Parks”.

 I have always collected books on three historical characters — Abraham Lincoln, John Wilkes Booth and John Brown.
 Imagine my surprise when I ended up living in Charles Town, West Virginia — a place John Brown and John Wilkes Booth had both visited in late 1859.
 That was the inspiration for the first novel “The Perfect Steel Trap Harpers Ferry 1859”.
 The book has been named a Finalist in the 2006 Best Book Awards by USA Book News.